rsmp-nordic/core_v4/mqtt.md

       Broker---C[Supervisor];
       Broker---D[Supervisor];
 ```
-Note that devices can talk to each other, and supervisors can also talk to each other (depending on how to design topic).
+Note that devices can talk to each other, and supervisors can also talk to each other (depending on how to design topic), via the broker.

 ## MQTT Topics
 From https://www.hivemq.com/blog/mqtt-essentials-part-4-mqtt-publish-subscribe-unsubscribe/